jules2689/trudeau/docs/2020-04-20/post_news.md

 Very kind and understanding.
 He wanted to know if there's anything that I need, understanding how difficult this is to go through.
 Making sure I knew if our community needs anything, the government will be there.
-Today he came on the phone with all of us, with the entire nova scotian liberal caucus and basically said the same thing.
+Today he came on the phone with all of us, with the entire Nova Scotian liberal caucus and basically said the same thing.
 It's nice to have a leader who is kind and compassionate and understanding and takes the time to do this with his members and anyone else who has been affected.
 I know My community appreciates it and we appreciate the outpouring of love from across Canada to be honest.
 We're very moved by that.